American Express Serve Review–Good Features but Limited Acceptance

 The Free Reload and Cash Back Serve Cards

-The only difference between the basic serve card and the free reload and cash back versions is the fee structure.
+The primary difference between the basic serve card and the free reload and cash back versions is the cost.

-Both the Free Reload Serve and the Cash Back Serve cards charge a higher monthly fee than the basic card.
-The Free Reload card charges $4.95; the Cash Back card charges $5.95.
+Both the Free Reload Serve and the Cash Back Serve cards charge non-waivable monthly fees.
+So, for most, they’re likely to be higher than the basic Serve card.
+The Free Reload card charges $6.95; the Cash Back card charges a higher $7.95.
+Neither can be waived.

 Whether to choose the basic Serve card or the Free Reload or Cash Back versions depends on how you’ll use the card.
-If you’ll load cash more than twice each month, the Free Reload card is your best pick.
-The monthly fee is $3.95 higher than the basic card, but you’ll save $7.90 is cash reload fees.
+If you don’t plan on using direct deposit and you’ll load cash, the Free Reload version is your best pick.
+The monthly fee is the same, but you’ll save $7.90 in cash reload fees.

-The Cash Back card only makes sense if you’ll regularly spend more than $495 on the card.
-The Cash Back card offers 1% cash back, so $495 will earn $4.95 back–the difference between the monthly fee of the basic and Cash Back Serve cards.
+The Cash Back card may also make sense if you don’t use direct deposit.
+If you do, you’d have to spend more than $795 on the card each month to make up the monthly fee difference.
+The Cash Back card offers 1% cash back, so $795 will earn $7.95 back–the difference between the monthly fee of the basic and Cash Back Serve cards.

 How to Add Money to the Serve Card